 Only a few vegan foods contain lysine in large amounts, but fortunately, they’re staples in many of our diets: tempeh, tofu, and legumes.
 If you don’t eat beans or soy, because of allergies or some other reason, you’ll need to pay special attention to lysine, and it might be worth considering an amino acid supplement.

-See an old No Meat Athlete article for a breakdown of which foods contain which amino acids.
+See another No Meat Athlete article for a breakdown of various plant-based protein sources and their amino acid content.

 My easy way to get enough protein every day

 As it turns out, I weigh around 140 pounds, so the 83 grams of protein mentioned above is right about what I aim for.
 (I’m fairly certain I’m not female, but sex only entered the conversation when we were estimating total calories.)